 Okay, so this post has been a long time coming – like 14 years coming!
 Not sure why it’s taken us awhile to write a post on our favorite things to do in Raleigh, NC, but here it is.

-Long time readers will know we discovered our soul home here in Raleigh in 2004 after randomly being placed to teach at a school near here with an international teaching program called Participate Learning.
+Long time readers will know we discovered our soul home here and first started living in Raleigh, NC back in 2004 after randomly being placed to teach at a school near here with an international teaching program called Participate Learning.

 It’s incredible how many people now want to visit Raleigh because we’ve raved about it for so long.